 The good news is that it’s unlikely a delivery man will lure my kids out of our home.
 They probably won’t get lost at the grocery, and the earthquakes we’ve had have all been mild.

-It’s scary to think our kids would be in these situations.
-And sadly, nothing can guarantee against all harm.
-But she can be better prepared because you’ve planted the seeds of what to do should anything happen.
+It’s scary to think our kids would be in these situations, and sadly, nothing can guarantee against all harm.
+But she can be better prepared, all because you’ve planted the seeds of what to do should anything happen.

 - 6 Mistakes Parents Make When Socializing Your Child